-IPC\CREAT used to create a new semaphore set.
-If not used, semget will find the semaphore set identifier already exists for the specified key.
-This is necessary to prevent the process from thinking it has received a new semaphore set associated with key and verify access permissions.
+- IPC\CREATused to create a new semaphore set.
+If not used, semget will find the semaphore set associated with key and verify access permissions. - IPC\EXCLused with IPC\CREAT to cause the system call to return an error if a semaphore set identifier already exists for the specified key.
+This is necessary to prevent the process from thinking it has received a new (unique) identifier when it has not.